Teams Message Action

 Plain text

-With this setting, the message is sent as plain text without formatting.
+With this setting, the message is sent as plain text without any formatting.

-Send as card (requires text in JSON format)
+Send as a map (requires text in JSON format)

 Specifies that the message will be sent as a card.